-For 2015-2016 FT eligible Interdisciplinary Studies Admits received $9,000 for each of their two Full-Time years of Study.
-In 2016-2017 Funding will be in the form of a FELLOWSHIP.
-Furthermore, for successful applicants with an entrance GPA of A or A+, there may be the possibility of receiving a York Graduate Scholarship of $6,000 or $10,000.
+FT eligible Interdisciplinary Studies Admits received $10,000 for each of their two Full-Time years of Study.
+Funding will be in the form of a $10,000 FELLOWSHIP.
+Furthermore, for successful applicants with an entrance GPA of A or A+, there may be the possibility of receiving a York Graduate Scholarship of $8,000 or $10,000.

 York offers a range of awards for students, with more than $10 million in internal recruitment scholarships alone, including:

-- Graduate Fellowships for Academic Distinction, scholarships awarded to incoming doctoral or master’s students with high potential for future leadership in international affairs.
-Fellowships include a scholarship (PhD: $15,000; Master’s: $7,000), a research assistantship ($7,000) and all tuition fees ($5,500): http://gradstudies.yorku.ca/current-students/student-finances/funding-awards/donor-awards/academic-distinction-fellowship/
+- Graduate Fellowships for Academic Distinction, scholarships awarded to incoming master’s students with high potential for future leadership in international affairs.
+Fellowships include a scholarship Master’s: $7,000), a Research Assistantship ($7,000) and all tuition fees ($5,500): http://gradstudies.yorku.ca/current-students/student-finances/funding-awards/donor-awards/academic-distinction-fellowship/

-- Chancellor Bennett Master’s and Doctoral Scholarships, supporting exceptional doctoral or master’s students entering a full-time program in the Liberal Arts ($20,000).
-At the doctoral level, the award is renewable for a maximum of four years
+- Chancellor Bennett Master’s Scholarship, supporting exceptional master’s students with an A average, entering a full-time program in Liberal Arts ($20,000). http://gradstudies.yorku.ca/current-students/student-finances/funding-awards/donor-awards/chancellor-bennett-scholarship/

 Full-time students are eligible for further financial assistance: